Food contact materials authorisation guidance

 - a physical sample of the substance (250g)

-- the relevant product safety sheet and spectroscopic data (if applicable)
+- the relevant product safety sheet (in English) and spectroscopic data (if applicable)

 - the analytical method(s) including performance parameters as set out in 5.1.8, 5.3,7 and 6.5 of Note for Guidance for Food Contact Materials

 - appropriate contact details of responsible person/s for making the regulated product application

 This information will be stored securely by the NRL.

 The requested information and sample should be sent to Fera, at the following address:

 York YO41 1LZ

 This should be done at the same time as the full application is made to our regulated products application service.

 To avoid any potential delays in UK customs, particularly concerning the submission of physical samples from overseas, please can you pre notify Fera Science at firstname.lastname@example.org or via the FERA website.
 Please ensure that you refer to the latest guidance on labelling and shipping of parcels to the UK.